 Ultimately, a permanent change in the amount of support ordered will require court action.
 You can file a petition in court to modify the support amount.
 You will be required to provide a detailed explanation of the circumstances you believe justify reducing support and relevant documentation supporting the request.
 For example, if you were laid off from work, you should provide a layoff notice, pay stubs from a new employer and other documents showing current income.
 Courts may be sympathetic if you were laid off from work but not if you voluntarily quit a job.

 Other reasons for modification might include medical hardship, an obligation to provide support for another child or the other parent receiving a significant increase in income.
 Whatever the reason, don't delay if court action appears to be a necessity.
 Courts do not generally reduce support retroactively.
 If a court lowers the support payment, the lower amount will only apply to payments due after the new order is entered.

 One action you cannot take to reduce your support obligation is filing bankruptcy.
 Federal law prohibits child support debt from being discharged.
 However, bankruptcy may still be beneficial by reducing other debt which impacts your ability to make support payments.

 The parental responsibility to financially support a child typically lasts until the child is emancipated.
 Persons experiencing difficulty meeting their support obligation should consult a lawyer toward the goals of both fulfilling their financial responsibility and avoiding the serious consequences which may result from failure to pay.
-If you have any questions about child support enforcement or modification in New Jersey, call the Law Offices of Peter Van Aulen at 201-845-7400 for a free in office consultation.
+If you have any questions about child support enforcement or modification in New Jersey, call the Law Offices of Peter Van Aulen at 201-845-7400 for a consultation.